Barsaat Ki Raat: Plot

-Amaan is a talented and struggling Urdu poet trying to making a mark in the world of music.
+Amaan Hyderabadi is a talented and struggling Urdu poet and lyricist trying to make a mark in the world of music.
 Shabnam, who has not seen him yet, loves his songs and poetry.
-When they meet accidentally in a stormy rainy night, Amaan and Shabnam fall in love with each other.
+For his job, he travels to his friend Inspector Shekhar's house to perform his own songs live on All India Radio.
+One rainy night, he seeks shelter and also meets Shabnam – whom he can't get out of his mind.
+Through Shekhar, he meets the family of police commissioner Khan Bahadur and encounters the eldest daughter, none other than Shabnam.
 Luck comes his way as he is appointed as a tutor for Shabnam's little sister Razia.

-Amaan and Shabnam start romancing each other and plan to marry soon.
-However, Shabnam's father Khan Bahadur is not much impressed of Amaan due to Amaan's poverty.
-He insults and expels Amaan from their house and fixes a devastated Shabnam's marriage with Aftab Ahmed of Lucknow against her wish.
+During lessons, Aman and Shabnam grow closer.
+Khan Bahadur overhears their conversations, not being much impressed due to Amaan's poverty.
+He insults and expels Amaan from their house and forbids any contact.
+Shabnam sees elopement with Amaan as her only hope.
+Their escape plan is discovered and her father swiftly fixes a devastated Shabnam's marriage with Aftab Ahmed of Lucknow against her wish.
 Khan Bahadur sets off for Lucknow with his family.
-Amaan also arrives at Lucknow in search of his fortune.
-Coincidentally, Amaan discovers that Aftab, the friend in whose house he is staying is actually the future husband of his lady love Shabnam.
+Amaan also arrives in Lucknow in search of his fortune.
+Coincidentally, Amaan discovers that Aftab, the friend in whose house he is staying, is actually the future husband of his lady love Shabnam.

-Amaan leaves Aftab's house without noticing him.
-Meanwhile, Amaan's old friends Shabab and Shama arrive at Lucknow to participate in a qawwali competition, in which they keep losing.
+Amaan leaves Aftab's house without informing him.
+Meanwhile, Amaan's old friends Shabab and Shama arrive in Lucknow to participate in a qawwali competition, in which they keep losing.
 Shama is in love with Amaan, but he does not know this.
 Amaan begins to compose shayaris for the competition and very quickly he carves a niche for himself in the musical world.
-However, submerged in the painful memory of his lost love Shabnam, Amaan does not realise Shama's unconditional love for him.
-Anyway, he becomes the heart and soul of Shama's musical troupe.
-With Amaan's beautiful voice and shayaris, Shama's group attains popularity and win in the competition.
+However, submerged in the painful memory of his lost love Shabnam, Amaan does not realise Shama's love for him.
+Soon, he becomes the heart and soul of Shama's musical troupe.
+With Amaan's beautiful voice and shayaris, Shama's group attains popularity and wins the competition.

-A shattered and imprisoned Shabnam overhears Amaan's voice on radio and learns that Aman is still in Lucknow.
+A shattered and imprisoned Shabnam overhears Amaan's voice on radio and learns that Amaan is still in Lucknow.
 Shabnam somehow reaches one of Aman's poetic duels.
 Shama faints during the program when she learns that Amaan is in love with someone else.
-Her sickness gives a platform Shabnam and Amaan to meet each other.
+Her illness gives a platform for Shabnam and Amaan to meet each other.
 Khan Bhadur and Shekhar reach the spot searching for the missing Shabnam.
 At this point Shabnam's mother revolts against Khan Bahadur, for she wants her daughter to be happy.
 At the end, Khan Bhadur gives in and the lovers reunite on another rainy night.